imamaris/covidcenter-bot/README.md

 1. In the 'Webhooks' section of the Messenger settings console, click the 'Setup Webhooks' button.
 2. In the 'Callback URL' field, enter the ngrok URL for your webhook. (example: https://3c37b05d146e.ngrok.io)
 3. In the 'Verify Token' field, enter the verify token for your webhook.
 See [Step 4 of Webhook Setup](https://developers.facebook.com/docs/messenger-platform/getting-started/webhook-setup/) for further reference.
-4. Click 'Verify and Save' to confirm you callback URL.
+4. Click 'Verify and Save' to confirm your callback URL.

 The Built-in NLP integration with the Page inbox lets you create a Wit.ai app automatically and bootstrap it with past conversations from your Page directly from the Facebook app console settings.
 These samples that are compiled into your Wit.ai app are based on real conversations your Page has had with your users.